 Shop for equipment.
 Yard sales are a good place to start if you are on a budget.
 Another idea is to ask family.
-Sometimes, older relatives have stopped canning, and may be willing to share or sell canning equipment.
+Sometimes, older relatives have stopped canning and may be willing to share or sell canning equipment.
 Our older generation holds a wealth of knowledge too.
-Maybe it’s a good time to reconnect with mom, grandmom, or aunt and get a canning lesson, too!
+Maybe it’s a good time to reconnect with mom, grandmom, or an aunt and get a canning lesson, too!
 For tomatoes, peaches, apples, most other fruits and all pickles, you can use a hot water bath canner.
-For meat,vegetables and combination meals, you will need a pressure canner.
+For meat, vegetables, and combination meals you will need a pressure canner.
 If you are just starting out, I recommend starting with hot water bath canning.
 It is a less expensive way to try canning.

 Also, purchase a utensil or tool kit including the tongs, lid lifter, and funnel.
 These sets are usually available for well under $20.

 Hot Water Bath Canners are available at most retailers, some hardware stores, farm supply stores, and online retailers.